Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 [free-threaded Python team](https://labs.quansight.org/blog/free-threaded-python-rollout) — to ensure
 thread safety by declaring the array `sf_error_actions` thread local.
 This eliminates the data-race by making it so each thread gets its own separate copy of the array.
-Edgar and the others on the free-threaded Python team have been doing great work improving support for free-threaded Python across the ecosystem for much of this past year.[^9]
+Edgar and the others on the free-threaded Python team have been doing great work improving support for free-threaded Python across the ecosystem for much of this past year.

 In a curious reversal, it is now (the `win32` flavor of) MinGW that is causing trouble due to lack of support for thread local variables.